twknab/mean_hike/readme.md

 ## Important Fixes:

+- Add trip date picker feature:
     - Add "Start Date" to pre-trip creation and field to model.
     - Add "End Date" to pre-trip creation and field model.

+- Add edit date picker feature:
     - Add "Edit Start Date" field to pre-trip edit page.
     - Add "Edit End Date" field to pre-trip edit page.

 - Pre-Trip: Add "Driving conditions", ie, do you have to drive on any forest roads?
 Are you equipped?

 ## Important Bugs:

-- Right now server time is incorrect...no timezones being accounted for...this needs fixing....!

 - Remove link underline on accordion headings on dashboard page.